 It is recommended to separate receiving and shipping docks, but if that is not possible, warehouse managers must schedule the two distinct processes in such a fashion as to prevent congestion and confusion at the docks.

-- Ensure that picking and documentation are done well in advance before the time of shipping.
+Ensure that picking and documentation are done well in advance of the time of shipping.

-- Keep the shipping docks always clean and decluttered and avoid personnel unrelated to this process present in this area while shipping is taking place.
+Always keep the shipping docks clean and decluttered, and avoid having personnel unrelated to this process present in this area while shipping is taking place.

-As we have seen, optimizing the shipping process is highly correlated with the way previous warehouse processes have taken place.
+As we have seen, optimization of the shipping process is highly correlated with the way preceding warehouse processes have taken place.
 For shipping to be effective and efficient, these predecessors must be optimized.
-Once the previous processes have been streamlined, only then can we focus on specific best practices and technologies to optimize the shipping process itself.
+Once the preceding processes have been streamlined, only then can we focus on specific best practices and technologies to optimize the shipping process itself.